-- c.
-The total area expected to be disturbed by the construction activities including on-site and offsite construction support activity areas (to the nearest quarter acre or nearest quarter mile if a linear construction site); - d.
-A description of any on-site and off-site construction support activity areas covered by this permit (see Part 1.2.2); - e.
+- b.
+The size of the property (in acres or length in miles if a linear construction site); - c.
+The total disturbed area expected by the construction activities including on-site and off- site construction support activity areas (to the nearest quarter acre or nearest quarter mile if a linear construction site); - d.
+A description of any on-site and off-site construction support activity areas covered by this Permit (see Part 1.2.1.b); - e.
 A description and projected schedule for the following: - (1) Commencement of construction activities in each portion of the site, including clearing and grubbing, mass grading, demolition activities, site preparation (i.e., excavating, cutting and filling), final grading, and creation of soil and vegetation stockpiles requiring stabilization; - (2) Temporary or permanent cessation of construction activities in each portion of the site; - (3) Temporary or final stabilization of exposed areas for each portion of the site; and - (4) Removal of temporary storm water controls and construction equipment or vehicles, and the cessation of construction-related pollutant-generating activities. - f.
-A list and description of all pollutant-generating activities35 on the site.
-For each pollutantgenerating activity, include an inventory of pollutants or pollutant constituents (e.g., sediment, fertilizers, pesticides, paints, caulks, sealants, fluorescent light ballasts, contaminated substrates, solvents, fuels) associated with that activity, which could be discharged in storm water from your construction site.
-You must take into account where potential spills and leaks could occur that contribute pollutants to storm water discharges, and any known hazardous or toxic substances, such as PCBs and asbestos, that will be disturbed or removed during construction; - g.
-Business days and hours for the project; - 7.3.3.
-Site Map.
+A list and description of all pollutant-generating activities36 on the site.
+For each pollutant- generating activity, include an inventory of pollutants or pollutant constituents (e.g., sediment, fertilizers, pesticides, paints, caulks, sealants, fluorescent light ballasts, contaminated substrates, solvents, fuels) associated with that activity, which could discharge in storm water from your construction site.
+You must consider where potential spills and leaks might occur that could contribute pollutants to storm water discharges, and any known hazardous or toxic substances, such as PCBs and asbestos, that you will disturb or remove during construction; and - g.
+Business days and hours for the project. - 7.3.3 Site Map.
 Include a legible map, or series of maps, showing the following features of the site: - a.
 Boundaries of the property; - b.
-Locations where construction activities will occur, including: - (1) Locations where earth-disturbing activities will occur (note any phasing), including any demolition activities; - (2) Approximate slopes before and after major grading activities (note any steep slopes (as defined in Part 10)); - (3) Locations where sediment, soil, or other construction materials will be stockpiled; - (4) Any water of the state crossings; - (5) Designated points where vehicles will exit onto paved roads; - (6) Locations of structures and other impervious surfaces upon completion of construction; and - (7) Locations of on-site and off-site construction support activity areas covered by this permit (see Part 1.2.2).
+Locations where construction activities will occur, including: - (1) Locations where earth-disturbing activities will occur (note any phasing), including any demolition activities; - (2) Approximate slopes before and after major grading activities (note any steep slopes (as defined in Part 10)); - (3) Locations where you will stockpile sediment, soil, or other construction materials; - (4) Any water of the state crossings; - (5) Designated points where vehicles will exit onto paved roads; - (6) Locations of structures and other impervious surfaces upon completion of construction; and - (7) Locations of on-site and off-site construction support activity areas covered by this Permit (see

-35 Examples of pollutant-generating activities include paving operations; concrete, paint, and stucco washout and waste disposal; solid waste storage and disposal; and dewatering operations
+36 Examples of pollutant-generating activities include paving operations; concrete, paint, and stucco washout and waste disposal; solid waste storage and disposal; and dewatering operations.